Heterojunction solar cell: Structure

-A typical heterojunction solar cell is composed of a p–i–n–i–n-doped stack of silicon layers; the middle being an n-type crystalline silicon wafer and the others being amorphous thin layers.
-Then, overlayers of an antireflection coating and metal are used for light and current collection.
+A "front-junction" heterojunction solar cell is composed of a p–i–n–i–n-doped stack of silicon layers; the middle being an n-type crystalline silicon wafer and the others being amorphous thin layers.
+Then, overlayers of a transparent conducting oxide (TCO) antireflection coating and metal grid are used for light and current collection.
+Due to the high bifaciality of the SHJ structure, the similar n–i–n–i–p "rear-junction" configuration is also used by manufacturers and may have advantages depending on the process.
+In particular, rear-junction configurations are preferred in manufacturing as they allow for a greater proportion of lateral electron transport to transpire in the absorber rather than the front TCO.
+Therefore, the sheet resistance of the front side is lowered and restrictions on TCO process parameters are relaxed, leading to efficiency and cost benefits.

 Absorber

 The substrate, in which electron-hole pairs are formed, is usually n-type monocrystalline silicon doped with phosphorus.
-In industrial production of SHJ solar cells, high quality n-type Czochralski silicon is required because the low-temperature process cannot provide the benefits of gettering and bulk hydrogenation.
+In industrial production of high efficiency SHJ solar cells, high quality n-type Czochralski silicon is required because the low-temperature process cannot provide the benefits of gettering and bulk hydrogenation.
 Photons absorbed outside the substrate do not contribute to photocurrent and constitute losses in quantum efficiency.

 Buffer and carrier selection

+Buffer Layers

-Intrinsic amorphous silicon is then deposited onto both sides of the substrate using PECVD from a mixture of silane (SiH4) and hydrogen (H2), forming the heterojunction and passivating the surface.
-The selective contacts are then similarly formed by deposition of the p- and n-type highly doped amorphous silicon layers.
+Intrinsic amorphous silicon is deposited onto both sides of the substrate using PECVD from a mixture of silane (SiH4) and hydrogen (H2), forming the heterojunction and passivating the surface.
+Although intrinsic buffer layers are effectively non-conductive, charge carriers can diffuse through as the thickness is typically less than 10 nm.
+The buffer layer must be sufficiently thick to provide adequate passivation, however must be thin enough to not significantly impede carrier transport or absorb light.
+It is advantageous for the passivating layer to have a higher band gap to minimise parasitic absorption of photons, as absorption coefficient is partially dependent on band gap.
+Despite similarities between the buffer layer structure and Metal–Insulator–Semiconductor (MIS) solar cells, SHJ do not necessarily rely on quantum tunnelling for carrier transport through the low-conductivity buffer layer; carrier diffusion is also an important transport mechanism.

+Window Layers

+The selective contacts (also referred to as the "window layers") are then similarly formed by deposition of the p- and n-type highly doped amorphous silicon layers.
 Examples of dopant gases include phosphine (PH3) for n-type and trimethylborane (B(CH3)3) or diborane (B2H6) for p-type.
 Due to its defective nature, doped amorphous silicon (as opposed to intrinsic) cannot provide passivation to crystalline silicon; similarly epitaxial growth of any such a-Si layer causes severe detriment to passivation quality and cell efficiency and must be prevented during deposition.